Sam-analytic/Galaxy_Wars/README.md

 The interaction can also be divided into the following - In game interaction and game screen, main menu interaction.
 All the player's high scores against the CPU are saved on a file created during the game time.
 Player vs player mode is connected over the internet - with each player on a different computer.

+How to play:
+1. You need 2 people
+2. connect to same wifi
+3. open mfr1 and mfr2 files on different computers and dont forget to change your ip in code
+4. play)